ikhadir/FourCastNet-with-JupyterLabs/README.md

 ## SDSU FourCastNet

+### Getting started tutorial

+A tutorial for quickly leveraging FourCastNetv2 can be found at this link: https://www.youtube.com/watch?v=tTkhfe82_I4

 ### Step 1: Get Access to Nautlis Portal

 Send in a request to SDSU Research Software Engineer Team to get approval to work on this project.
 Tutorials for getting access are found in SDSU's Software Factory page: https://sdsu-research-ci.github.io/softwarefactory/gettingaccess.